thesoorajsingh/Project-S/README.md

 # Project-S

-A long term project that aims to help the disabled with speech synthesis.
+A long term project that aims to assist the differently abled with speech synthesis.